aranku/triton_testing/README.md

 ## Tests

-Run pytests to check for equality between triton kernels and reference implementation
+Run pytests to check for equality between triton kernels and reference implementation.
+Only tested on an A100 gpu.

 ## Benchmarks